 The created kind has long been considered to be roughly equivalent to the family rank in taxonomy.
-Since there are just over 60 families of dinosaurs, it has traditionally been assumed that there are between 50 and 60 kinds of dinosaurs, give or take a few.
+Since there are just over 60 families of dinosaurs, it has traditionally been assumed there are between 50 and 60 kinds of dinosaurs, give or take a few.
 This claim went untested and untestable for decades.
 In 2018, paleontologist Neal Doran et al. presented research on the first-ever large scale attempt to establish dinosaur created kinds1.

-These characters are entered into a statistical program software package called BDISTMDS (developed by Todd Wood, ).
-BDISTMDS calculates baraminic distance – a measurement that compares the similarities and dissimilarities between different species – and performs a clustering analysis where species that are more similar cluster together, far away from very different species.
-The results can be plotted on a three-dimensional graph, which visually shows where species clump together (forming “created kinds”) and where they are widely separated.
-In simple terms, species that appear very similar are thought to be continuous and part of the same created kind, whereas species that are very dissimilar are thought to be discontinuous from each other and in different created kinds.
+These characters are entered into a statistical program software package called BDISTMDS (developed by Todd Wood).2 BDISTMDS calculates baraminic distance – a measurement that compares the similarities and dissimilarities between different species – and performs a clustering analysis where species that are more similar cluster together, far away from very different species.
+The results can be plotted on a three-dimensional graph.
+Visually, this shows where species clump together (forming “created kinds”) and where wide separations divide them.
+In simple terms, researchers believe groups of species that appear very similar are continuous and part of the same created kind.
+In contrast, groups of species that are very dissimilar are thought to be discontinuous from each other and in different created kinds.

 While definitely not the final word on the topic, Dr. Doran and his team identified at least 16 out of what they expect to be at least 27 created kinds of dinosaurs.
 These include the abelisaur kind (e.g. Carnotaurus, Majungasaurus & Rugops), the ornithomimosaur kind (e.g. Gallimimus, Ornithomimus & Struthiomimus), the stegosaur kind (e.g. Stegosaurus & Kentrosaurus), the deinonychosaur kind (e.g. Velociraptor, Troodon & Archaeopteryx), and the tyrannosaur kind (e.g. Tyrannosaurus rex, Eotyrannus & Dryptosaurus).
 Of the 27 lineages of dinosaurs involved in the study, six were at the family level, while four were subfamilies, and 14 were at the suborder or between suborder and family.
-Overall, this was very consistent with the hypothesis that the created kind is at or around the family level.
+Overall, this was very consistent with the hypothesis that the created kind is often at or around the family level.

-As with any good scientific venture, Doran’s study also presented some surprising results and areas for future research.
+As with any good scientific venture, Dr. Doran’s study also presented some surprising results and areas for future research.
 His team’s analysis found evidence for different groups of ceratopsians, or horned dinosaurs (e.g. Triceratops, Psittacosaurus & Protoceratops).
 Could this be evidence that they represent different created kinds?
 Some groups of dinosaurs were not studied in great detail, such as the long-necked sauropods (e.g. Brontosaurus, Apatosaurus & Brachiosaurus).
 There is still a lot of work to do in this field.